MoAli2004/cse15l-lab-reports/LabReport2.md

 ## Part 3: Something Learned

-ng unit tests amounts to an enormous portion of the work done by software engineers, especially by juniors and interns).
+f the work done by software engineers, especially by juniors and interns).